-Quantitative easing (QE) is a monetary policy, implemented by the Central Bank, primarily to energize the economy.
-The Central Bank will create money to buy government securities from the market in order to lower interest rates and increase the money supply.
-These economic conditions will then trigger financial institutions to promote increased lending and to make money supply more liquid.
+Quantitative easing (QE) is a monetary policy of printing money, that is implemented by the Central Bank to energize the economy.
+The Central Bank creates money to buy government securities from the market in order to lower interest rates and increase the money supply.
+These economic conditions will then trigger financial institutions to promote increased lending and to make the money supply more liquid.

-Lower interest rates reduce banks’ funding costs and cause them to borrow more loans.
-This will, in effect, alleviate money supply issues and will keep the economy from falling into recession.
-However, even if cutting the interest rate as far as it can go, almost to zero, failed to show recovery, the Central Bank would resort to one of its policies, quantitative easing.
-To stimulate the economy, this policy is often considered the last technique and put into place when other standard policies of the Central Bank won’t work anymore.
+Lower interest rates reduce the banks’ funding costs and encourage them to borrow more money.
+This will, in effect, alleviate money supply issues and keep the economy from falling into recession.
+However, even if cutting the interest rates as far as possible, almost to zero, fails to show recovery, then the Central Bank may resort to the policy known as quantitative easing.
+To stimulate the economy, this policy is often considered the last technique and put into place when other standard policies of the Central Bank don’t work.

-- Increase of money supply too quickly will cause inflation.
-The flood of cash in the market may encourage reckless financial behavior and will increase prices.
-This occurs when an increase in money supply does not correlate with the volume of goods available for sale.
+- The increase in the money supply too quickly will cause inflation.
+The flood of cash in the market may encourage reckless financial behavior and increase prices.
+This occurs when an increase in the money supply does not correlate with the volume of goods available for sale.

-- Banks may not opt to lend money to their borrowers, but instead, they may choose to invest in emerging markets, commodity-based economies, and non-local opportunities; therefore, making a capital flight, which obviously does not stimulate the local economy.
+- Banks may not opt to lend money to borrowers.
+Instead, they may choose to invest in emerging markets, commodity-based economies, and non-local opportunities, thereby creating a capital flight, which obviously does not stimulate the local economy.

-- Depreciation of local currency would not be beneficial for the import industry.
-It will create higher costs, both for the importers and local consumers, as they will need to pay more local currency in exchange for the seller’s foreign currency that is being used.
+- Depreciation of the local currency is not beneficial for the import industry.
+It will create higher costs, both for business importers and local consumers, as they will need to pay more local currency in exchange for the seller’s foreign currency that is being used.